Ricky Rodriguez: Resentment towards Family leaders

 According to The Family, Rodriguez officially left the cult to pursue his education and he remained on good terms with it.
 According to Munumel, however, when they first met in Budapest, Rodriguez began having reservations about Berg's teachings, which noticeably contradicted the Bible, and expressed his frustrations to her about the group as a whole.
 She said he heard stories from former members and carried guilt because of his position as a future leader of The Family, which he felt contributed to the abuse of other children.
-Rodriguez' friend Celeste Jones also said he felt angry because "there was no justice" to apprehend abusers in The Family and that he pretended that he was not angry around members of the group; according to the Tucson Citizen, however, Rodriguez became more vocal around the time he started talking to former members.
+Rodriguez' friend Celeste Jones also said he felt angry because there was no justice to apprehend abusers in The Family and that he pretended that he was not angry around members of the group; according to the Tucson Citizen, however, Rodriguez became more vocal around the time he started talking to former members.

 In 2002, Rodriguez made a post on the website "Moving On" accusing Berg of abusing his own daughters and granddaughter in the Philippines, and describing Zerby as apathetic and violent towards her children.
-He also mentioned his "teen training" in most of his posts on the site.
-Ex-member Sarah Martin, who corresponded with Rodriguez through the site, said that he "carried this huge weight on his shoulders", never got over the Davidito prophecy and felt he had a need to "put an end" to Zerby's abuse.
-Rodriguez also said he thought about suicide since his "teen training" and hoped the group's leaders' "evil legacy will die with The Family".
-In a similar 2004 post, he said he realized he could not move on because "the first 25 years of my life will always haunt me", with the end of his post asking those "who have nothing to lose, such as myself" to help him with a plot for revenge.
+He also mentioned his teen training in most of his posts on the site.
+Ex-member Sarah Martin, who corresponded with Rodriguez through the site, said that because he felt responsible for preventing the abuse of others in the cult, he was carrying a large burden, never got over the Davidito prophecy, and felt he had a need to put an end to Zerby's abuse.
+Rodriguez also said he thought about suicide since his teen training and hoped the group's leaders' legacy and control over The Family would end.
+In a similar 2004 post, Rodriguez said he realized he could never move on with his life because the first 25 years of abuse would always haunt him.
+At the end of his post, he asked those who had "nothing to lose" to help him with a plot for revenge.
 Rodriguez further told his martial arts teacher, Kevin Schmitt, he had considered murdering members of The Family in the past.
 Rodriguez's friend, ex-member Daniel Nathan Roselle, advised taking legal action, but he was mostly concerned with finding Zerby and Amsterdam.